imclarenpow/326-proj02-rollin/README.md

 1. Check if already complete (not including 7th die)
 2. Check for incremental set
 3. Check for identical set
-4. Check for incremental 2 numbers by one or two increments
+4. Check for 2,3 3,4 4,5 then check for all the other incremental numbers of 1 or two.
-    - Prefer increments that do not search for one number (5,6) (1,2) (or two increment difference)
 5. Check for identical 2 numbers
 6. Add 1 to turn counter
 7. Override first number that does not match the above.